How to use the Open Graph share Facebook debugger

 <meta property="og:description" content="Cette page parle de l'open graph debugger de Facebook"/>

-Other social networks such as LinkedIn or Twitter also use Open Graph protocol for the sharing data.
+Other social networks such as LinkedIn also use this protocol to share informations.
 Be careful however to check that the characteristics of the properties are not different.
-For example, the expected size of the images is not the same between LinkedIn and Facebook.
+The expected size of the images is not the same between the social networks.

 In any website

 Insert these meta tags in the header of each page.
-The information contained in the tags will be the information that will be used when sharing on social networks.
+The information contained in the tags are the information that will be used when sharing on social networks.

-It will be easier to use a template to automate meta tags from page information such as title, author, description, …
+It is easier to use a template to automate meta tags from page information such as author, locale, …

 To do this, simply set the og: codes into the template of your page header and dynamically fill in the different fields with the current page’s information.